 The scientists of gene therapy repair the faulty genes to restore them so that the patients can be cured of genetic disorders.

-Medical biotechnology has led to a new way of treating patients in correspondence with their unique genetic condition approach better known as personalised medicine.
+Medical biotechnology has led to a new way of treating patients in accordance with their unique genetic condition, a better-known approach known as personalised medicine.

 Agricultural biotechnology primarily deals with developing resistance in crops and animals through genetic alteration.